Fill your College Details

 1. Motherboard

-The main circuit board connects all components.
-It determines the overall layout, size, and compatibility of hardware components like the CPU, RAM, and GPU.
-A malfunctioning motherboard can render a computer unusable.
+The motherboard integrates all the components together.
+It decides the overall design, size, and hardware component capability such as the CPU, RAM, and GPU.
+A faulty motherboard will make a computer unused.

 2. Central Processing Unit (CPU)

-It is often called the brain of the computer, the CPU executes instructions and processes data.
-Modern CPUs are usually multi-core, enabling them to handle multiple tasks simultaneously.
-An impaired CPU can severely affect overall performance.
+It is also known as the computer's brain, the CPU executes instructions and handles information.
+Modern CPUs are usually multi-core, which enables them to handle multiple tasks simultaneously.
+An unreliable CPU can significantly affect performance.

 3. Graphics Processing Unit (GPU)